Skip to main content

 Please carefully ensure that you can meet the finance requirements before applying for your visa.
 There are various ways in which these requirements can be met, so please visit our website for further details.

-I am a non-visa national but I have not yet received my Student visa.
+I am a non-visa national but I have not yet applied for or received my Student visa.
 Can I travel to the UK to study at Brunel just using my passport as a standard visitor to the UK?

 No!
 If you are applying for a Student visa, it is very important that you do not travel to the UK before your Student visa is granted.
 This would be possible if you are a non-visa national as you could enter on your passport to visit for six months, for example, if you are a national of the USA, Canada or any EU/EEA country (as well as many others).